github/docs/content/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent.md

   {% note %}

   **Note:** The `-K` option is Apple's standard version of `ssh-add`, which stores the passphrase in your keychain for you when you add an SSH key to the ssh-agent.
 If you chose not to add a passphrase to your key, run the command without the `-K` option.

+  **Note:** If you are using MacOS Monterey (12.0) or higher the -K command is deprecated and you should use --apple-use-keychain instead.

   If you don't have Apple's standard version installed, you may receive an error.
 For more information on resolving this error, see "[Error: ssh-add: illegal option -- K](/articles/error-ssh-add-illegal-option-k)."